Headshots

 How often should South Shore real estate agents update their headshot?

-Every three to five years at minimum, or any time you make a significant appearance change.
-If your current photo is more than five years old, most clients will notice the gap when they meet you in person — and that creates a trust deficit before you've said a word.
-Many top-producing agents update their headshot when they hit a career milestone or change brokerages.
+Every two to three years at minimum, or any time you make a significant appearance change (major haircut, new glasses, substantial weight change).
+If your current photo is more than five years old, clients will notice the gap when they meet you in person — and that creates a trust deficit before you've said a word.
+Many top-producing agents refresh when they hit a milestone, change brokerages, or launch a team.

 How long is the session and what do I receive?